determined-ai/determined/docs/intro/concepts/yaml.rst

 ####################

 `YAML <https://yaml.org/>`__ is a markup language often used for configuration.
-Determined uses YAML for configuring tasks such as :ref:`experiments <experiment-configuration>` and :ref:`notebooks
+Determined uses YAML for configuring tasks such as :ref:`experiments <experiment-config-reference>` and :ref:`notebooks
 <notebook-configuration>`, as well as configuring the Determined :ref:`cluster as a whole
 <cluster-configuration>`.
 This guide describes a subset of YAML that we recommend for use with
 Determined.
 This is not a full description of YAML; see the `specification